What is the best way to pay back taxes?

 It is possible to pay your taxes in person with an IRS affiliated store.
 To do so, visit the ACI Payments, Inc. site and follow the instructions to make a cash payment.

 A payment plan is an agreement with the IRS to pay the taxes you owe within an extended timeframe.
 You should request a payment plan if you believe you will be able to pay your taxes in full within the extended time frame.

-However, this method of paying your taxes will accrue interest, so it is better to pay what you owe in tax on time and throught the myriad digital routes.
+However, this method of paying your taxes will accrue interest, so it is better to pay what you owe in tax on time and through the myriad digital routes.

-There is more information here of what the IRS can offer as well as fees that come with paying by installment.
+There is more information available on the IRS website of what the agency can offer as well as fees that come with paying by installment.